Nobella-Nyarari-Ejiofor/challenge/README.md

 - Verify cluster installation and high availability ie by rebooting one load balancer and checking if the virtual IP address is attached to the alternate load balancer  ie using: IP a s, or a journalctl of Keepalived.

 ### Monitoring setup for servers
 Use of Zabbix monitoring.
 A separate server can be used as the Zabbix server.
 SNMP, and IPMI can send alerts to the Zabbix server without the need to deploy an agent.
 If need be, the Zabbix agent can be deployed on all the servers and the Zabbix server collects all the metrics on the servers in the cluster.
 Suppose more metrics are needed rather than the OS level.
 In that case, metrics from the BMC can be collected using external scripts ie  the Redfish plugin which collects metrics on the physical state of the server ie the temperature of the server.
-The logs can be sent to Grafana for detailed visualization.
+The logs can be sent to Grafana for detailed visualization using Zabbix plugins in Grafana.

 ### Centralized logging  with EFK
 EFK - Elastic search, Fluentd and Kibana.<br>